RileyMeta/Bash-Dialog/README.md

 `\n` - Works like a line break

 `\` - Works like a line continuation for bash and commands
-> Not necessary for elements inside double quotes `" "`
+> Not necessary for elements inside double quotes `" "` (unless it also contains double quotes, then it should be `\"` to stop it from ending your script)

 ## Advanced Styling
 `\Zn` - Reset all Styling